bohlinger/wavy/docs/tutorials_stats.rst

 NRMSD = :math:`\sqrt{\frac{\sum_{i=1}^{n}(x_{_f}-x_{_v})^{2}_{_i}}{\sum_{i=1}^{n}(x_{_f})^{2}_{_i}}}`

-Debiased root mean squared deviation is the square root of the difference between the mean squared deviation and the squared bias.
+Debiased root mean squared deviation (DRMSD) is the square root of the difference between the mean squared deviation and the squared bias.

 DRMSD = :math:`\sqrt{\frac{1}{n}{\sum_{i=1}^{n}(x_{_f}-x_{_v})^{2}_{_i}-\left(\frac{1}{n}\sum_{i=1}^{n}(x_{_f}-x_{_v})_{_i}\right)^2}}`

-Pearson product-moment correlation coefficient is a dimensionless, single-value measure of the association between forecast and observation.
+Pearson product-moment correlation coefficient (r) is a dimensionless, single-value measure of the association between forecast and observation.
 It is defined as the ratio of the covariance between forecast and observation to the product of the standard deviations of each.
 If the correlation coefficient is zero, there is no correlation between the variables.
 A correlation coefficient of 1 implies perfect positive correlation, while -1 implies perfect negative correlation.

 :math:`r_{_{f,v}} = \frac{cov(x_{_f},x_{_v})}{std(f)\cdot std(v)}`